The Haunting of Molly Hartley: Plot

 At home, Molly is cornered by her mother and discovers that she and others want to kill her in order to save her from a preordained life as a servant to Satan.
 It is revealed that Molly had died as the result of a miscarriage and her parents made a pact with the Devil to save her life.
 The terms of the agreement were such that the Hartleys would only have Molly until her eighteenth birthday, then she would belong to the Devil.
 After Jane is accidentally killed, and upon knocking her father out, Molly runs to seek salvation by accepting a baptism by Alexis, who tries to drown her.
 Alexis accidentally is knocked on her head, which kills her and Molly turns to Joseph for help, only to discover that he is one of them and has set her up.

 Dr. Emerson arrives at Joseph's house and tells Molly she is also to be a servant of the devil.
 She says Molly can either kill her father to break the pact or submit.
 She tries to let her father live and avoid her fate by attempting suicide with a kitchen knife.
 This attempt is in vain because the clock has already struck midnight.

 The film switches to a mental institution, where a doctor is talking to a woman dressed in black, later revealed to be a cold-hearted Molly.
 Molly's father has now been admitted to the institution; Molly smiles and says she will not speak to him, choosing to move on.
 She becomes valedictorian of her high school and dates Joseph.
-She is seen leaving her high school graduation with Joseph in a limousine, after being told by Dr. Emerson (disguised as the school guidance counselor) that they'll "see her soon."
+She is seen leaving her high school graduation with Joseph in a limousine, after being told by Dr. Emerson (disguised as the school guidance counselor) that they will "see her soon."